nselby/nselby.github.io/_posts/2016-12-29-The-Snopes-Clarification.md

 Since I am quoted as one of the experts relied upon by the journalist, and since the journalist used one aspect but not the central focus of my response, I thought I would post her original question and my original answer, both unedited (except for one capitalization, in the title of my book).

+I'm pretty angry.
+I answered carefully the writer's question as to whether police target black men by race with detailed analysis and links to open, available, published, and reviewed data.
+She ignored it entirely in the final story.
+And our data jibed generally with that of Lott and Moody.

+Here's the exchange (we spoke on the phone as well, during which I gave color, but the written quotes are what I provided):

 Dear Mr Selby,